 After a lot of experimenting and tweaking, I am so happy to share my perfect, minimal hands-on time, easy no-knead sourdough bread recipe with you!

-I really wanted a reliable recipe with minimal hands-on time that would give me a perfect bread.
 I wasn’t looking for big holes but a nice, fluffy texture and good crust.

 With a bit of trial and error and experimenting with unusual ingredients, I am so happy with the recipe that I have come up with.
 And I am even happier to share that with you!

-“Secret ingredients” of the easy sourdough bread
+“Secret ingredients” of this no-knead sourdough bread

 However, I am adding these two “secret ingredients” to boost this recipe:

 Adding yeast to the sourdough helps with the rising.
 Sourdough, while I love it, can be a bit temperamental.
-It is highly affected by ambient temperature, humidity, and wild yeasts in the air.
+It is highly affected by ambient temperature, humidity, and wild yeast in the air.
 Using dry or instant yeast is a bit of insurance to get a good rise.
-I can just step away from the bread dough and know that in a certain amount of time, I will get a good bread, no matter what.
+I can just step away from the bread dough and know that in a certain amount of time, I will get a loaf of good bread, no matter what.

 Diastatic barley malt

 You may have never heard of this ingredient before.
 But trust me, professional bakers use it all the time.
 I would say it is a bit like steroids for the yeast.
-Because if its sugars, it boosts the yeast, gives the bread a better flavor, texture, and crust.
-Ever since I have started adding a bit to my yeast doughs, I have only been loving the results.
+Because of its sugars, it boosts the yeast, and gives the bread a better flavor, texture, and crust.
+Ever since I started adding a bit to my yeast doughs, I have only been loving the results.
 This malt flour is pretty easy to find (go here).